smizibon/qa_notes/README.md

 - **CI/CD**: Jenkins, GitHub Actions, pipeline as code
 - **Docker**: Containerization, images, Docker Compose
 - **N8N**: Workflow automation and API integrations
-- **LLM Testing**: AI testing, prompt engineering, hallucination detection

 ### 🎨 Design Features
-- **Modern Glassmorphism UI**: Beautiful backdrop-blur effects and gradients
+- **Modern Glassmorphism UI**: Beautiful backdrop-blur effects and gradients with GlassCard component
 - **Dark Theme**: Easy on the eyes with slate and blue color scheme
 - **Smooth Animations**: Hover effects and transitions throughout
+- **Responsive Design**: Works on desktop and mobile devices
+- **Collapsible Sections**: All lesson subsections can expand/collapse for better navigation
+- **Practice Site Links**: Quick access to TypeScript Playground, Type Challenges, and more
 - **Responsive Design**: Works on desktop and mobile devices
 - **Practice Site Links**: Quick access to TypeScript Playground, Type Challenges, and more